 - Start planning for the next big test – If you have the ISEE, HSPT, PSAT, ACT or SAT coming up in 2019, start planning how you will prepare for it.
 Visit your school counselor to see what support your school offers, and do some research on your own.
 If you create a calendar for studying, you will become less anxious about the test.
 It works!

 Of course, with many New Year’s resolutions, the key is accountability and asking for help when needed.
-If your child has a difficult time activating on any of these resolutions, it can be wise to get the help of an Academic Manager.
+If your child has a difficult time activating on any of these resolutions, it can be wise to get the help of a tutor.
 We all need a little boost now and then.

 Director of Education